 4) Register and vote.

-5) Join or start a local CAIR chapter.
+5) Join, start, or donate to a local CAIR chapter.

 6) Attend school board meetings and city council meetings.
 Check newspaper calendars.